Ethnic groups in Europe: Historical

-The first man that dwelt in Europe was Alanus, with his three sons, Hisicion, Armenon, and Neugio.
-Hisicion had four sons, Francus, Romanus, Alamanus, and Bruttus.
-Armenon had five sons, Gothus, Valagothus, Cibidus, Burgundus, and Longobardus.
-Neugio had three sons, Vandalus, Saxo, and Boganus.

-From Hisicion arose four nations—the Franks, the Latins, the Germans, and Britons; from Armenon, the Gothi, Valagothi, Cibidi, Burgundi, and Longobardi; from Neugio, the Bogari, Vandali, Saxones, and Tarincgi.
-The whole of Europe was subdivided into these tribes.

 The text goes then on to list the genealogy of Alanus, connecting him to Japheth via eighteen generations.

 European culture

 European culture is largely rooted in what is often referred to as its "common cultural heritage".
 Due to the great number of perspectives which can be taken on the subject, it is impossible to form a single, all-embracing conception of European culture.
 Nonetheless, there are core elements which are generally agreed upon as forming the cultural foundation of modern Europe.
 One list of these elements given by K. Bochmann includes: